laravel/docs/eloquent-resources.md

         return UserResource::collection(User::all());
     });

 Of course, this does not allow any addition of meta data that may need to be returned with the collection.
-If you would like to customize the resource collection response, you may create a dedicate resource to represent the collection:
+If you would like to customize the resource collection response, you may create a dedicated resource to represent the collection:

     php artisan make:resource UserCollection